 World Social Work Day is commemorated to celebrate and promote the contributions of individuals and communities working for the society.
 This year it was celebrated on 21st March, 2023, under the theme, "Respecting Diversity Through Joint Social Action".
-In commemoration of this auspicious day, a Panel Discussion was organized by the Department of Social Work UG & PG, St. Edmund's College on 21st March 2023 at the college auditorium, featuring guest speakers from a variety of fields and organizations.
+In commemoration of this auspicious day and as part of the ongoing Centenary Celebration, a Panel Discussion was organized by the Department of Social Work UG & PG, St. Edmund's College on 21st March 2023 at the college auditorium, featuring guest speakers from a variety of fields and organizations.
 This program was hosted by Mr. George Kerry Sunn, Field Work Coordinator, Department of Social Work, St. Edmund's College Shillong.